jamesmckechnie/design-examples/README.md

 3. Add some labels to help people find it
 4. Post and drag your question to the "Start or join a discussion" lane

-<h2>How to start a dsicussion or share your work</h2>
+<h2>How to start a discussion or share your work</h2>
-1. Click on "Start a new discussion" or "Share your work"
+1. Click on "Start or join a new discussion" or "Share your work"

 ![Start a discussion](https://media.giphy.com/media/GBvMN4B6bHo6yqnPbN/giphy.gif)